by-jp/www.byjp.me/content/notes/twitter/16748081/index.md

 - imported
 - from-twitter
 ---
 near South Cerney.
-Listening to 'Duke' they rock\!
+Listening to 'Duke' they rock!